zznjupt/RVBOOK/blog/SV.md

 #### Indented Sections

 Always add an additional level of indentation to the enclosed sections of all paired keywords.
-Examples of SystemVerilog keyword pairs: `begin / end`, `module / endmodule`, `package / endpackage`, `class / endclass`, `function / endfunction`.
+Examples of Verilog keyword pairs: `begin / end`, `module / endmodule`, `package / endpackage`, `class / endclass`, `function / endfunction`.